Environmental toxicants and fetal development: Avoiding relevant environmental toxins in pregnancy

+Linda Giudice, former president of the International Federation of Fertility Societies, has also published a list of steps for minimizing exposures to pollutants that may affect reproduction, including air pollution and particulate matter.

 Natural gas development

 In a rural Colorado study of natural gas development, maternal residence within a 10-mile radius of natural gas wells was found to have a positive association to the prevalence of congenital heart defects (CHDs) and neural tube defects (NTDs).
 Along with this finding, a small association was found between mean birth weight and the density and proximity to the natural gas wells.
 Maternal exposure through natural gas wells may come in the form of benzene, solvents, polycyclic aromatic hydrocarbons (PAHs), and other air pollutants such as toluene, nitrogen dioxide, and sulfur dioxide.

 In Pennsylvania, unconventional natural gas producing wells increased from zero in 2005 to 3689 in 2013.
 A 2016 study of 9384 mothers and 10946 neonates in the Geisinger Health System in Pennsylvania found prenatal residential exposure to unconventional natural gas development activity was associated with preterm birth and physician-recorded high-risk pregnancy.
 In Southwest Pennsylvania, maternal proximity to unconventional gas drilling has been found to be associated with decreased birth weight.
 It was unclear which route of exposure: air, soil or water could be attributed to the association.
 Further research and larger studies on this topic are needed.

 Endocrine disruptors are compounds that can disrupt the normal development and normal hormone levels in humans.
 Endocrine-disrupting chemicals (EDCs) can interact with hormone receptors, as well as change hormone concentrations within the body, leading to incorrect hormone responses in the body as well as disrupt normal enzyme functioning.
 Oil and gas extraction has been known to contribute to EDCs in the environment, largely due to the high risk of ground and surface water contamination that comes with these extractions.
 In addition to water contamination, oil and gas extraction also lead to higher levels of air pollution, creating another route of exposure for these endocrine disruptors.
 This problem often goes under-reported, and therefore, the true magnitude of the impact is underestimated.
 In 2016, a study was conducted to assess the need for an endocrine component to health assessments for drilling and extraction of oil and gas in densely populated areas.
 With the high potential for release of oil and gas chemicals with extraction, specifically chemicals that have been shown to disrupt normal hormone production and function, the authors highly emphasized the need for a component centering around endocrine function and overall health with health assessments, and how this in turn impacts the environment.